-East London's Geffrye Museum will reopen in summer 2020 with an £18m facelift — and a brand new name.
+East London's Geffrye Museum will reopen on 19 September* with an £18m facelift — and a brand new name.

 In all, there's 80% more display space, filled with 500 previously unseen objects.
 'Diverse, thought-provoking and personal stories about home' are promised — and new exhibitions and collections include the Documenting Homes Collection (stories, interviews and photographs of homes from the past 100 years) and In the Garden (a photographic series of older Hackney residents and their gardens).